tmendoza/devcontainers/README.md

 * lxc delete

 #### Launching a new container
 To launch a new container we use the 'lxc launch' command.
-The signature of the command is as follows:

-`
-$ lxc launch --help
-Description:
-  Create and start instances from images

-Usage:
-  lxc launch [<remote>:]<image> [<remote>:][<name>] [flags]

-Examples:
-  lxc launch ubuntu:22.04 u1
-`
-**image** is the name of a base OS image (Ubuntu, Centos, Debian, etc) **name** is the name you want to give the container.
-This names the container and is used in later commands

 If I wanted to create a new Ubuntu Jammy/22.04 based container and call it "python-3-11-desktop" then I would use the following command with output:
 `
 $ lxc launch ubuntu:22.04 python-3-11-desktop
 Creating python-3-11-desktop